 Day 18.
 Creston to Cranbrook.
 68 miles.
 1040 feet elevation.
 Weather warm.
 Motel Communal Area This is a picture of my motel in Creston.
 People actually sit in these areas and talk to each other.
-It's terrifying:-) Of course they have time to sit and talk in these kinds of areas because everything in the … Continue reading Only in Canada
+It's terrifying 🙂 Of course, they have time to sit and talk in these kinds of areas because everything in … Continue reading Only in Canada

 Tag: bicycle touring